EMA seeks to issue guidance on liver damage from Novartis' gene therapy | Health

 EMA seeks to issue guidance on liver damage from Novartis' gene therapy

-The European Medicines Agency (EMA) said on Friday it is looking into issuing advice for physicians using Novartis AG's Zolgensma, calling on them to monitor patients for any liver injury after treatment.
-The statement follows recent deaths due to liver failure after treatment with the gene therapy, the EMA said.
+The European Medicines Agency (EMA) said on Friday it plans to issue advice for physicians using Novartis AG's Zolgensma, calling on them to monitor patients for any liver injury after treatment.
+The statement follows two deaths due to liver failure after treatment with the gene therapy against spinal muscular atrophy, reported by Novartis in August.

-The European Medicines Agency (EMA) said on Friday it is looking into issuing advice for physicians using Novartis AG's Zolgensma, calling on them to monitor patients for any liver injury after treatment.
+The European Medicines Agency (EMA) said on Friday it plans to issue advice for physicians using Novartis AG's Zolgensma, calling on them to monitor patients for any liver injury after treatment.

-The statement follows recent deaths due to liver failure after treatment with the gene therapy, the EMA said.
-Novartis in August reported two patient fatalities due to acute liver failure following treatment with Zolgensma, which is used to treat spinal muscular atrophy.
+The statement follows two deaths due to liver failure after treatment with the gene therapy against spinal muscular atrophy, reported by Novartis in August.
+Spinal muscular atrophy is a group of rare genetic disorders which affect the nerve cells and cause muscle wasting and weakness.

-A Novartis spokesperson did not have an immediate comment, when contacted by Reuters.
-EMA said that if patients do not respond adequately to treatment with corticosteroids, treating physicians should consult specialists and consider adjusting the corticosteroid regimen.
+In Europe, however, such letters had been the subject of discussions with EMA, but Novartis would soon be cleared to send them in EU member states, it added.
+The EMA said that if patients do not respond adequately to treatment with corticosteroids, treating physicians should consult specialists and consider adjusting the corticosteroid regimen.

 Infusion drug Zolgensma competes with Roche's oral drug Evrysdi and Biogen's spinal injection Spinraza.
 It won conditional EU approval during early 2020 and it costs more than $2 million per patient.